LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 Each extension is named, so we recommend accessing the data by name so that any analysis code is insensitive to order changes in the FITS files.
 A list of extension names and a description of their contents are below.

-- 'SPECTRUM': 2-D non-extracted image after subtracting the bias and dark frames
+- 'SPECTRUM': 2-D non-extracted image after subtracting the bias and dark frames.

-- 'ERROR': 2-D frame of the of formal uncertainties including the read noise, Poisson contribution, the bias subtraction, and the dark subtraction
+- 'ERR': 2-D frame of the of formal uncertainties including the read noise, Poisson contribution, the bias subtraction, and the dark subtraction.

 - 'BPM': Bad pixel mask (unsigned 8-bit integer).
 BPM = 1 for known bad pixels.
 BPM = 2 for saturated pixels.